MichaelJWelsh/SmartString/README.md

 # SmartString
-A Lightweight C Library Meant To Mimic String Functionality In C++
+A Lightweight C Library Meant To Mimic String Functionality Present In C++

 ## Ideology